isomerpages/nlb-biblioasia/_jan-2011/The Case of Tras New Village and the Assasination of Henry Gurney During the Malayan Emergency.md

 In the context of the Emergency, the history of Tras is illustrative of an extreme set of circumstances.
 The assassination of the High Commissioner not only altered Tras’ historical trajectory; the mass detention and collective punishment further displaced and dispersed the Hakka community in Malaya.
 The Tras people bore the heavy costs of this tragic event, enduring family separation, considerable emotional trauma and financial hardship during the Emergency period and in the decades after.

-**The author wishes to acknowledge the contributions of Dr James Francis Warren, Professor of Southeast Asian Modern History, Murdoch University, in reviewing this research essay.**
+<i>The author wishes to acknowledge the contributions of Dr James Francis Warren, Professor of Southeast Asian Modern History, Murdoch University, in reviewing
+this research essay.</i>

 <br>
 <div style="background-color: white;">